 Think of it as the brake pedal on a car.
 Achieving this state is ideal as it reduces stress, regulates your blood pressure, and slows your heart rate.
 It also helps the body focus on healing.

-When you stimulate your vagus nerve, your body produces those “feel good” chemicals that help it to relax—including oxytocin, dopamine, and endorphins.
+When you use sound based vagal nerve exercises, your body produces those “feel good” chemicals that help it to relax—including oxytocin, dopamine, and endorphins.

-And the more time we spend engaged with our parasympathetic nervous system, the healthier we are.
+And the more time we spend "in" our parasympathetic nervous system, the healthier we are.
 Our breathing calms, our heart rate slows, we repair muscles, build strength, make hormones, and digest our food.

 While the answer could literally fill a medical textbook, let’s take a look at a few early highlights.